 6.3 Information on UL-DL TDD configuration

-For the TDD UL/DL configuration of network controller repeater, at least semi-static TDD UL/DL configuration is needed for network-controlled repeater for links including C-link, backhaul link and access link(FFS: handling of flexible symbols)
+For the TDD UL/DL configuration of network controller repeater, at least semi-static TDD UL/DL configuration is needed for network-controlled repeater for links including C-link, backhaul link and access link, further discussion on the behaviour over flexible symbols is expected in normative phase.

 The same TDD UL/DL configuration is always assumed for backhaul link and access link.
 Additional, the same TDD UL/DL configuration is assumed for C-link and backhaul link and access link if NCR-MT and NCR-Fwd are in the same frequency band.